Xe/site/blog/the-blind-men-and-the-animal-interface-2018-12-12.markdown

 date: 2018-12-12
 ---

-# The Blind Men and The Animal Interface

 A group of blind men heard that a strange animal had been brought to the town function, but none of them were aware of its type.

 ```